The grass might be greener on the other side, but is it as ‘edgy’ as yours?

 As you may have guessed, garden bed edging is a way to create clean lines along the boundary, or edge, of your garden.

-If you’re stuck, check out our blog on four of the landscape edging styles we recommend to transform your backyard.
+If you’re stuck, check out our blog post on four of the landscape edging styles we recommend to transform your backyard.

-Landscape edging can improve the look of your garden by defining flower beds, shrub beds, pathways or a single tree, improving the overall design of your garden.
+Garden edging can improve the look of your garden by defining flower beds, shrub beds, pathways or a single tree, improving the overall design of your garden.

 It can also benefit your garden in a more functional way too.
-Most notably, landscape edging can be used to keep grass runners from making their way into your garden or flower beds, keep the soil where you want it, make garden maintenance much easier and stop people from walking through your garden.
+Most notably, lawn edging can be used to keep grass runners from making their way into your garden or flower beds, keep the soil where you want it, make garden maintenance much easier and stop people from walking through your garden.
 (Also read: 4 Landscape Edging Styles to Transform Your Backyard)

 Keep Lawn Runners Out